-- (1) The appointed day is fixed by a decision of the Company in accordance with this section. - (2) The appointed day must not be before the Charitable Transferee is registered by the Charity Commission as a charity.

-- (3) Before the appointed day, the Company must publish notice of the day appointed in the London Gazette, stating that it is the appointed day for the purposes of this Part. - (4) The publication of a notice under subsection (3) is conclusive evidence of the date of the appointed day in question, and a photocopy or other reproduction, certified by one of the directors or the company secretary of the Company, of a page or part of a page of the London Gazette containing the notice is conclusive evidence of publication.
+- (1) The appointed day is fixed by a decision of the Company in accordance with this section. - (2) The appointed day must not be before the Charitable Transferee is registered by the Charity Commission as a charity. - (3) Before the appointed day, the Company must- - (a) publish notice of the day appointed in the London Gazette, stating that it is the appointed day for the purposes of this Part; and - (b) serve a copy of the notice on - (i) the Bishop of the diocese in which the cemetery is situated; - (ii) the Commonwealth War Graves Commission; - (iii) the Historic Buildings and Monuments Commission for England; and - (iv) the local planning authorities for the cemetery. - (4) The publication of a notice under subsection (3) is conclusive evidence of the date of the appointed day in question, and a photocopy or other reproduction, certified by one of the directors or the company secretary of the Company, of a page or part of a page of the London Gazette containing the notice is conclusive evidence of publication.